OrionExplorer/dcpam/src/DCPAM_ETL/README.md

 #### Staging
 Depending on the configuration, extracted data is stored instantly either in the Staging Area or target tables directly.
 That means inserted, deleted and modified records from all source systems coexist in the transitional tables at the same time and must be properly marked.
 But this is another big performance boost: DCPAM ETL can execute a number of simple SELECT queries instead of one complex SQL with many joins and other conditions, so impact on the source system is minimal.
+Data from one extracted record can be the source of multiple new records in the Staging Area.

 Staging Area is a separate area in Data Warehouse, and DCPAM ETL **does not require** it to be located in the same database or even on the same server.